thqi3541/StockSim/README.md

 ## 📈 StockSim
 StockSim is a desktop trading application designed to simulate real-world market conditions.
 It provides business students and traders with a risk-free setting to learn, practice, and polish their trading skills.

-## 🌟 Highlights
-1. real-time stock data: we use the Finnhub API, commonly used by data engineers in financial institutions, to fetch real-time US stock data every 2 minutes.
-2.

 ## ✍ Authors
 | Name          | GitHub Username                                         |
 | ------------- | ------------------------------------------------------- |